rtbrick/bngblaster/docsrc/sources/interfaces.rst

     sudo ip link set dev <interface> up

-It is not possible to send packets larger than the interface MTU which is 1500 per default but for PPPoE with multiple VLAN headers this might be not enough for large packets.
+It is not possible to send packets larger than the configured interface MTU, which is 1500 bytes per default.
+For PPPoE with multiple VLAN headers, this might be not enough for large packets.
 Therefore the interface MTU should be increased using the following commands.

 .. code-block:: none

     sudo ip link set mtu 9000 dev <interface>

-This can be also archived via netplan using the following configuration for each BNG Blaster interface link.
+All this can be also archived via netplan using the following configuration for each BNG Blaster interface link.

 .. code-block:: yaml